alexrmelnick/Honey-I-Shrunk-the-ML-Model/USAGE.md

 ## New Instructions for SCC

 1. Run `module load miniconda`
+1. Run `module load academic-ml/fall-2024`
-1. Run `conda load activate fall-2024-pyt`
+1. Run `conda activate fall-2024-pyt`
 1. Navigate to the directory with `cd /projectnb/ece601/Honey_I_Shrunk_the_ML_Model/Honey-I-Shrunk-the-ML-Model`.
 You are now in our project directory.
 1. Run `git pull` to get the latest changes.